emard/esp32ecp5/README.md

     ... will program local file to FPGA using
     ... ecp5.prog("filename.bit")

+SD card with FAT filesystem can be mounted or unmounted to "/sd" directory:

+    ftp> site mount
+    ftp> ls sd
+    ftp> site umount
+    ftp> ls sd

 It is possible to directly put a binary file
 (not gzipped) from "ftp>" prompt into FPGA, FLASH or SD card (as raw image) using special destination file